iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.6.2
+- Fixed (hopefully) a rare issue where bars may seemingly disappear, getting stuck saved to a possition off-screen.

 Version 4.6.1
 - Fixed coloring for the Player HP and MP bars not changing as they get lower. (thanks **Bahamut.Navius**!)